Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 There are a few important subfolders to be aware of:

 ### `/src`
-This subfolder contains the HTML, CSS, and Python files that are used to for the Qiskit themes.
-It has a few folders:
+This subfolder contains the HTML, CSS, and Python files that are used for the Qiskit themes.
+It has these folders:

 * `assets`: CSS and JavaScript for our Furo theme, which is the future of the Sphinx theme.
 * `pytorch`: all the code for the legacy Pytorch theme.